 Please Your Audience

-The second most important criteria for success with organic SEO is ensuring you please your audience.
+The second most important criterion for success with organic SEO is ensuring you please your audience.

 Google also looks at the number of incoming links to a page to determine whether its content is “popular”.
 When links come from highly respected / authoritative sources like government and educational institutions, news organizations, and respected industry publications, that’s an even better indication that your content is appreciated, credible, and valuable.

-So the second key to organic SEO success is making sure you’re satisfying the information wants and needs of your audience so you can earn the signals that tell Google your site is popular and authoritative.
-You have to “earn” the right to rank highly in search results.
+So the second key to organic SEO success is making sure you’re satisfying the information wants and needs of your audience so you can earn the signals that tell Google your site is popular and authoritative – signals like brand-name searches for your content, lots of page views per visit, a decent amount of time spent viewing pages, and repeat visits.
+You have to “earn” the right to rank well in search results.
 You do that by producing content that people want, need, and share via cross-website linking.

 A well-architected (crawlable and indexable) website and content that satisfies the information wants and needs of your intended audience are the keys to organic SEO success.
 They’re not the only things Google and other search engines care about, but if you get those things right, you’ll have a rock-solid foundation to build upon and an excellent chance of ranking better than your peers and competition.